olgierdurski/anki_creator/README.md

 📦 Dependencies
-To run this script, you will need to install the following Python packages:
+To run this script, the following Python packages are required:

-genanki: Generates the native Anki deck format.
+1. genanki: Generates the native Anki deck format.

-pandas: Handles the data processing of your word lists.
+2. pandas: Handles the data processing of your word lists.

-beautifulsoup4: Parses the HTML structure of the dictionary website.
+3. beautifulsoup4: Parses the HTML structure of the dictionary website.

-requests: Manages the HTTP connections to fetch definitions and audio.
+4. requests: Manages the HTTP connections to fetch definitions and audio.